 You take the wrong route and find you're on a one-way street.
 What should you do?

 Every driver must expect to go the wrong way from time to time.
-Don’t panic and don’t reverse.
-There will always be a safe and legal way back.
+Don’t panic and don’t reverse because there’s always a safe and legal way back.

 Why are the yellow lines painted across the road?

-The yellow lines painted across the road are to make you aware of your speed; they’ll often be painted as a group of single lines first, followed by a group of double lines, followed by a group of triple lines as the new lower speed limit is approached.
+The yellow lines painted across the road keep you aware of your speed.
+They’ll often be painted as a group of single lines first, followed by a group of double lines, followed by a group of triple lines as the new lower speed limit is approached.

 “Usually found on the approach to a speed limit reduction, the lines are often thick enough to feel through the car and designed to be seen and felt,” says Flory, “drivers who see them in advance can save some discomfort by lowering speed in good time.”